-Hormones are like stop-lights.
-When they are balanced the light is green and you will get the optimum results from your nutrition and fitness programs.
-When they are imbalanced the light is red making it, in many cases, difficult to lose and easy to gain weight.
+Hormones are like stoplights.
+When hormones are balanced, the light is green and you will achieve optimal results with dedication to a healthy lifestyle, including weight loss and fitness.
+When hormones are imbalanced the light is red making it difficult to lose weight and easy to gain weight.

-Hormones are chemical messengers that cause the body to make changes affecting weight gain or weight loss.
-Changes in hormone levels are also dependant on the lifestyle we lead and can affect our mood, metabolism, and energy levels.
+Hormones are chemical messengers that cause the body to make changes affecting weight gain or loss.
+Changes in hormone levels are also dependent on the lifestyle factors, which can affect mood, metabolism, and energy levels.